 Welcome to Geography

-A big welcome to all of you who have chosen to come and study Geography at the University of Exeter and many congratulations on securing a place here.
-Geography matters, perhaps more than ever now and we are all greatly looking forward to meeting you at the start of your degree programme.
+A massive welcome to all of you who have chosen to come and study Geography with us at the University of Exeter and many congratulations on securing a place here.
+Geography matters, perhaps more than ever now and we are all greatly looking forward to meeting you as you start your degree programme.
 We will do all we can to help you to have a fabulous, stimulating, and productive time as a Geography student at Exeter.
-Certainly we will do all we can to help you achieve that.

 Welcome to Exeter Geography!

-Professor Henry Buller - Head of Geography, Streatham Campus
+Professor Nicola Thomas - Head of Geography, Streatham Campus